guanaitong/gpg/README.md

 File desc:

 1. `public.asc` is the public key
-2. `hello.txt` is the original file
+2. `hello.txt` is the plaintext file
 3. `hello.txt.asc` is the encrypted data

 Then ,we try to use `public.asc` to decrypt the `hello.txt.asc`